JayVnl/Sprint-X-YASS/README.md

-## YASS app made by Jorrit Verstappen
+## YASS - an app made by Jorrit Verstappen